feltcoop/felt-mockup/src/project/README.md

 so they can be used anywhere that's appropriate, maximizing code reuse and flexibility while benefitting from standardized tooling.
-To achieve this, we draw no unncessary distinctions between project-level and source-level concerns.
+To achieve this, we draw no unnecessary distinctions between project-level and source-level concerns.

 In the future, this design will help us leverage powerful and interesting things